ucsdwcsng/wiros_processing_node/README.md

 3. Start [CSI collection](https://github.com/ucsdwcsng/wiros_csi_node) at both the transmitter and receiver ends.
 The transmitter should have packet injection turned on and the receiver should set its MAC filter to the address the transmitter is injecting with.

-4. Save the CSI data measured to a bag file.
+4. Save the CSI data measured to a bag file, via `rosbag record /csi -O compensation_csi.bag`

 5. Use the rosbag processing script to create the compensation file:
     ```